How long does it take for a cavity to form? -

 In some cases, remineralization can completely balance out the damage done by the demineralization process.

-However, in those cases where there is heavy dental plaque accumulation or the person has a high sugar intake, the balance will likely tip to the side that favors tooth decay formation.
+However, in those cases where there is heavy dental plaque accumulation or the person has a high sugar intake, the balance will likely tip to the side that favors decay formation.

-All cavities require prompt attention.
+C) All cavities require prompt attention.

 Just because cavities can take a long time to form, doesn't mean that once they've been diagnosed they don't need immediate attention.